UniMath/agda-unimath/src/metric-spaces/totally-bounded-metric-spaces.lagda.md

             ( μf))
 ```

-### The image of a totally bounded metric space under a short function is totally bounded
+### The image of a totally bounded metric space under a short map is totally bounded

 ```agda
 module _